 Q: Couldn’t I just call you and have counseling on the phone?
 What about counseling on-line?

 A: Phone and virtual counseling are viable options in some cases.
 Generally, at least one face-to-face session is required though.
 Billing arrangements must be made in advance.
 A free phone consultation is available upon request.
 Please call for information.

 Q: What if all I really want is to get my teenager drug-tested every now and then?

 A: Although it is preferred that those seeking drug testing services be receiving other Full Life Counseling services, this is not a requirement at our Winston-Salem office.
 Drug testing can be one of the most powerful tools in the parent toolbox.
 Full Life Counseling uses Redwood Toxicology Labs for highly reliable results at a fraction of the cost of local testing services and much more reliable results than those from drug-testing kits purchased from a drug store or online.
-Drug-testing-only services are not currently available in our Raleigh office.

 Q: What if our loved one lives in another state?
 Will you go there for an intervention?